nemixu/Milestone4/README.md

 * Build awareness for the brand and attract more traffic on the site.

 ### User Stories:
+* As a store owner:

-* As a store owner I want a site that is user friendly and is easy to navigate for the user.
+    * As a store owner, I want a site that is user friendly and is easy to navigate for the user.
-* As a store owner I want users to purchase without being registered.
+    * As a store owner, I want users to purchase without being registered.
-* As a store owner I want to show customers what my services are and what they include.
+    * As a store owner, I want to show customers what my services are and what they include.
-* As a store owner I want to be able to edit product prices, and upload and delete products.
+    * As a store owner, I want to be able to edit product prices, and upload and delete products.
-* As a store owner I want to see users feedback on classes/services.
+    * As a store owner, I want to see users feedback on classes/services.
 <hr>
+* As a site User:

-* As a user looking to purchase a service I want to see what is included in that service.
+    * As a user looking to purchase a service, I want to see what is included in that service.
-* As a user looking to purchase a service I want to recieve an email confirming my purchase.
+    * As a user looking to purchase a service, I want to recieve an email confirming my purchase.
-* As a user looking to purchase a service I want to see the purchase on my created profile.
+    * As a user looking to purchase a service, I want to see the purchase on my created profile.
-* As a user looking to purchase a service I want to see my previous purchases if I have purchased before.
+    * As a user looking to purchase a service, I want to see my previous purchases if I have purchased before.
 <hr>
+* As a shopper:
     * As a user interested in the service I want to know as much about the information as possible.
     * As a user interested in the service I Want to know if people have used the service before.
     * As a user interested in the service I want to know about the individual or company providing the service.
     * As a user interested in the service I want to see what the service has to offer.
 <hr>
+* As a client:
     * As a user who is new to fitness I want to ensure the information is clear and understandable.
     * As a user who is new to fitness I want to know what kind of activites are covered in the services.
     * As a user who is new to fitness I want to read about the service providers history to ensure they are certified.
-* As a user who is new to fitness I want to see possible workout routines.

 ### User Requirements and Expectations:
 <p>Shopping online has become a cornerstone to modern life, a user needs to feel safe and comfortable in order for them to continue with a purchase online.
 Especially when it comes to using a site / service that is not as well known as big companies / webservices.
 To tackle this and to ensure we can provide the best possible UX, proper authentication and secure payments through Stripe is necessary to offer peace of mind to the consumer.</p>